Yoga is a Way of Life. by Arielle Leon

 This was written for my entry into the Yoga Warrior challenge, which takes place on March 9th, 2021.
 Please vote for me here and I could be featured in Yoga Journal Magazine and win $10,000!

-Courage in the midst of Uncertainty by Arielle Rabier
+Courage in the midst of Uncertainty by Arielle Leon

 On the first anniversary of my father’s death, I wasn’t quite sure what to expect.
 I found a quiet place to sit with my thoughts, opened up my journal and began to write.
 What came next was a series of experiences that culminated in a manifestation of the divine.
 My intention was to be present and open to whatever feelings or thoughts were being transmitted in real-time; to let the light of wisdom shine, unobstructed from fear, judgement or reason.
 Ordinarily, we do not discover the wisdom of our feelings because we are too afraid to let them complete their work; with courage we can give up resisting them and allow the wisdom to emerge.